ramzann7/bazaarmkt/scripts/README.md

 # Scripts Directory

-This directory contains all utility scripts organized by category for the Bazarmkt application.
+This directory contains all utility scripts organized by category for The Bazaar application.

 ## Directory Structure